-A recent study funded by DWR and conducted by the Council for Watershed Health in Los Angeles representing the Greater LA IRWM Region, evaluated disadvantaged community outreach and made the following observations:
+In a study funded by DWR and conducted by the Council for Watershed Health in Los Angeles (representing the Greater LA IRWM Region disadvantaged community outreach programs were evaluated, leading to the following observations:

-- "US Census tracts commonly used to designate the boundaries of DAC, are very poor at properly describing communities" - "The use of median-household income statistics has utility, but is not sufficient when developing an engagement strategy that relies on awareness of a community's individuality"
+- "US Census tracts commonly used to designate the boundaries of DAC are very poor at properly describing communities." - "The use of median-household income statistics has utility but is not sufficient when developing an engagement strategy that relies on awareness of a community's individuality."